acruzpr/protein-shop-vagrant/README.md

 Using ProteinShop
 -----------------

-To get ProteinShop running with sample protein data for Ubiquitin:
+To get ProteinShop running with sample protein data for Ubiquitin, you must log in to the VM GUI as the `vagrant` user, open a command prompt, and run these commands:

     cd /vagrant/protein-shop/bin
-    ./ProteinShop /vagrant/protein-shop/data/1UBQ.pdb
+    ./ProteinShop ../data/1UBQ.pdb

-Note that you have to run the ProteinShop executable in the same directory as the ProteinShop.cfg configuration file, which is presently `/vagrant/protein-shop/bin`.
+Note that you have to run the ProteinShop executable in the same directory as the ProteinShop.cfg configuration file, which is located at `/vagrant/protein-shop/bin/ProteinShop.cfg`.

 General Pointers for Installing Vagrant, Virtualbox, and Chef
 -------------------------------------------------------------